letsencrypt/website/content/en/upcoming-features.md

 ## Removal of TLS Client Authentication EKU

 On February 11, 2026, we [removed the "TLS Client Authentication" Extended Key Usage (EKU)](https://letsencrypt.org/2025/05/14/ending-tls-client-authentication/) from our default certificate profile.
 On July 8, 2026, we retired the temporary [tlsclient](https://letsencrypt.org/docs/profiles/#tlsclient) profile, completing the removal.
-Let's Encrypt no longer issues certificates containing the TLS Client Authentication EKU.
+We no longer issue certificates containing the TLS Client Authentication EKU.

 ## Shutdown of Expiration Notification Emails